Egor-Malyhin/EV_Charge_Point_Emulator/EV_Charging_Point/README.md

 * Interface **StationEventListener<T extends StationEvent>** is a parameterized interface which are implemented, in the program, by classes listening for events.
-During implementation, it is necessary to specify as a parameter the class of the co-existence object that listens to the event listener class.
+During implementation, it is necessary to specify as a parameter the class of the event-object that listens to the event listener class.
 Also, the class implementing this interface must be a Spring Component, and the redefined method must be marked with the @EventListener annotation.

 <div align="center">